yardenfalik/hoursTracker/README.md

 ## Usage

-1. **Log Your Shift**:
+1. **Log Your Shifts**:
    - Enter the start and end times for your shift.
+   - Add your hourly rate (if not already set).
-   - Save the entry to keep a record of your work.
+   - Save your shift to see your total hours and revenue.

+2. **View Revenue**:
+   - Check the total revenue calculated from your logged shifts and hourly rate.

-2. **Export Your Data**:
+3. **Export Your Data**:
-   - Click the "Export to CSV" option to download your logged shifts as a CSV file.
+   - Click the "Export to CSV" option to download your logged shifts and revenue data.
-   - Open the CSV file in Excel or any spreadsheet software for further analysis.
+   - Use the CSV file for record-keeping or analysis in spreadsheet software.

-3. **View and Manage Shifts**:
+4. **Manage Your Shifts**:
    - Access a list of all logged shifts.
    - Edit or delete entries to maintain accurate records.

-4. **Analyze Your Work Patterns**:
-   - Use the app and exported data to identify trends and improve your time management.

 ## Contributing